kelmisc/rails-rabbitmq-demo/README.md

 To stop the services, post to localhost:4000/transaction/stop and localhost:3000/consume/stop press ctrl-c on all the consoles where the "rails server" and "docker-compose" up ran at.

+transaction logs and latest account information will be returned as json upon the call on localhost:4000/transaction/stop